Eddoe

-Eddoe or eddo (Colocasia antiquorum) is a species in the genus Colocasia.
+Eddoe or eddo (Colocasia antiquorum= Colocasia esculenta= taro) is a species in the genus Colocasia.
 It is a tropical vegetable, closely related to taro (dasheen, Colocasia esculenta), which is primarily used for its thickened stems (corms).
 In most cultivars there is an acrid taste that requires careful cooking.
 The young leaves can also be cooked and eaten, but (unlike taro) they have a somewhat acrid taste.

 Taxonomy

 Carl Linnaeus originally described two species which are now known as Colocasia esculenta and C. antiquorum of the cultivated plants that are known by many names including eddoes, dasheen, taro, but many later botanists consider them all to be members of a single, very variable species, the correct name for which is C. esculenta.

 Etymology

 The English word eddo may have its origin in Akan, from a form cognate with Twi o^{1}de^{3} "yam"; or Fante o^{1}do^{3}.

 Alternatively, it may originate in the Igbo language, specifically from the word édè meaning 'taro' (cocoyam).
 This hypothesis would be coherent with the significant historical presence of the Igbo people in Jamaica, who have had a considerable influence on the local culture and language.

 Eddoes are also sometimes called malangas in Spanish-speaking areas, but that name is also used for other plants of the family Araceae, including tannia (Xanthosoma spp.).
 Yautias is a more specific term.